 - Analysis of website search’s convenience and presence of distracting factors during conversion.

 - Analysis of design: adequacy of icons, the sharp contrast of fonts and backgrounds, quality of images, etc.

 - Giving specific recommendations regarding fixing defects and eliminating mistakes for every step.

 - Giving a ready document for making corrections on a website.

 - Control of mistakes’ correction.

-- Analysis of a cart and a convenience of making a purchase, control of unnecessary fields or steps for making an order.
+- Analysis of a cart and the convenience of purchasing control unnecessary fields or steps for ordering.

-As a result of such a work, following web usability standards you may see quality changes of a website, which can improve conversion, convert visitors into customers, raise an income of a company without increasing marketing expenses.
+As a result of such work, following web usability standards, you may see quality changes in a website, which can improve conversion, convert visitors into customers, and raise a company’s income without increasing marketing expenses.

 I suggest watching this video case to understand better what’s been said.
 It illustrates the common steps of a website usability audit based on the analysis of the daybydaycrm.com website.
 Guided by Martha, a marketing manager at Plerdy, you will see how to practically conduct a website usability audit and boost usability using popular Plerdy tools: heatmaps, user session replays, pop-up forms & feedback, and an SEO-checker.

 Website usability is essential to creating a successful online presence for any business, whether a startup or an established brand.
 Although the focus may be on designing an attractive website interface and menu, personal satisfaction for each visitor ultimately matters.
 A well-designed website can lead to high customer satisfaction, increased traffic, and a positive impact on your business.
 You can easily achieve your goals and build a local and global presence by implementing effective usability management and analytics tools.